How to look for Home affairs in the early modern period: state papers domestic 1714-1782

 - SP 44 contains entry books.
 These include copies for out letters (royal and secretarial), warrants, reports, licences, etc. They cover all aspects of policy including naval and military, legal and ecclesiastical affairs

-- SP 41, State Papers Military , covers military policy and expeditions, as does SP 87, Military Expeditions.
-Many items in SP 41 are included in An alphabetical guide to certain War Office and other military records (PRO Lists and Indexes, LIII, 1931) which list many items in SP 41
+- SP 41, State Papers Military, covers military policy and expeditions – consult An alphabetical guide to certain War Office and other military records (PRO Lists and Indexes, LIII, 1931) which list many items in SP 41

 - SP 42 covers naval policy

 - SP 54 covers Scotland

 - SP 55 covers Scotland, descriptions can be searched using keywords on our catalogue for SP 55/1-13